kahypar/mt-kahypar/FileFormats.md

 The following is an overview of the input and output file formats which are used by Mt-KaHyPar.

-**Important note:** For historical reasons, the hMetis and Metis input formats use 1-based indexing.
+**Important note:** For historical reasons, the hMetis and Metis input formats use indices starting at 1.
-However, Mt-KaHyPar converts the indices to 0-based indexing when reading the files.
+However, Mt-KaHyPar converts the indices when reading the files, so that they start at 0.
-Any results obtained from the binary or one of the library interfaces will also use 0-based indexing (i.e., shifted by -1 in comparison to the input file).
+Any results obtained from the binary or one of the library interfaces will also use indices starting at 0 (i.e., shifted by -1 in comparison to the input file).

 ## hMetis Format for Input Hypergraphs